Pirita Tolvanen sitting by a desk with posters behind her on a wall

 Applicants that pass an initial screening will be invited for a personal interview.
 Please note that the Fulbright Finland Foundation does not cover the expenses resulting from the interview.

-The interviews are compulsory and will take place online on November 10, 2023.
-Candidates invited to the interviews will be notified via email by November 1, 2023.
-A copy of a passport will be requested prior to the interviews.
+The interviews are compulsory and will take place online on November 8, 2024.
+Candidates invited to the interviews will be notified via email by October 31, 2024.

 The applicant should reserve 20 minutes for the interview.
 The interview committee consists of 3-5 Finnish or American members and the language of the interview is English.